|

 "What is your impression, what would you do to

-improve it?"
 "The main thing wrong," I said, "

-i s the resonating inductance for the 'Dee'," I
+is the resonating inductance for the 'Dee'," I

 answered.